davidbhr/CompactionAnalyzer/README.md

 ```

-For each cell we now receive 3 excel files: The overall orientation `results_sdfsa.xlsc` . orientation / intensity in angle shells `results_sdfsa.xlsc` and the orientation / intensity in distance shells `results_sdfsa.xlsc`.
+For each cell we now receive 3 excel files:

+* `results_total.xlsx`    - Evaluating the overall orientation per field of view in
+* `results_distance.xlsx` - Evaluating the orientation & Intensity in distance shells to cell surface
+* `results_angle.xlsx`    - Evaluating  the orientation & Intensity in angle sections around the cell center

+To compare different cells we can utilize e.g the total orientation within a field of view (vorraussetzung that all cell have the same FoV) or could also compare the Intensity values in the first distance shell(s).